Bhanu-work/Bhanu-work/README.md

 ### Hi there, I'm - Bhanu Kiran 👋 👋

 I'm a Creative UI Design & Development with 2+ years of extensive knowledge in designing and implementing Enterprise applications, Client/Server applications, Database Driven Web-based applications, UI development.
 I'm passionate about making open-source more accessible, creating technology to elevate people.
-Some technologies I enjoy working with include AngularJS, ReactJS.
+Some technologies I enjoy working with include illustrator,adobe XD and AngularJS, ReactJS.

 Here are some ideas to get you started: